farhatamannaislam/Portfolio2/README.md

 # Max5 Beauty and Spa

-Max5 Beauty and Spa is a Website for a spa that gives brief overview of its content.
+Max5 Beauty and Spa is a modern and user-friendly website designed for a luxurious spa experience.
+It provides visitors with a comprehensive overview of available services, pricing, discounts, and contact information, allowing users to plan their visit effortlessly.

-Users of this website can find about the services they offer, related price and discount if they have a service of certain amount.
-They can also find out information about the opening and closing days of the SPA via a calendar.
-The adress and contact information with social media links can be found via the website.
+The website includes:

+A detailed service selection with real-time pricing updates and discounts.

+An interactive calendar to check opening and closing dates.

+A seamless booking system for scheduling appointments.

+Contact information and social media links for easy communication.

 The live link is [here](https://farhatamannaislam.github.io/Portfolio2/)